African houbara

-The houbara bustard (Chlamydotis undulata), also known as African houbara, is a relatively small bustard native to North Africa, where it lives in arid habitats.
+The African houbara (Chlamydotis undulata), also known as the houbara bustard (houbara from حُبَارَى for bustards in general), is a relatively small bustard native to North Africa, where it lives in arid habitats.
 The global population is listed as Vulnerable on the IUCN Red List since 2014.
-There is a population in the Canary Islands which has been assessed as Near Threatened in 2015.
+There is a population in the Canary Islands which was assessed as Near Threatened in 2015, but has since also been assessed as Vulnerable.

 It is dull brown with black markings on the wings, a greyish neck and a black ruff along the side of the neck.
 Males are larger and heavier than females.